 We’re not talking about a slight swelling you experience if it’s hot outside or you got hurt.
 The kind of swelling that signals heart failure is extreme and often results in visible lines from where shoes and socks have dug into the skin.
 The swelling is caused by a buildup of blood in your veins when they aren’t flowing properly.

 Gum health and heart health are more correlated than you might think.
-A problem in the gums closely ties to a problem with the heart, since they contain some of the same bacteria.
 Periodontal disease is often a sign of underlying heart problems.
 Though experts still aren’t sure of the exact connection, both are somehow linked to inflammation.

 If you suddenly sprint to catch a bus or are in a humid room, sweating is nothing to sweat over.
 Anxiety can cause sweating, as well.
 But unexplained bouts of extreme perspiration are a really bad sign.
-Say you’re sitting in your chair and suddenly become drenched — the sweating could be an early sign of an incoming heart attack.
+Say you’re sitting in a chair and suddenly start sweating profusely — it could be an early sign of an incoming heart attack.
 Call 911 or head to your nearest hospital right away.
 To try to prevent these symptoms from happening, use these cardiologists’ tips for taking care of your heart.